Combined MA (Economics)/JD Program

 Applicants must meet the admission requirements of both the JD degree and the MA (Economics) programs.
 Selection for admission to the combined program is not guaranteed to applicants who meet only the minimum criteria for admission.
 A maximum of five students per year will be admitted to the program.

-Separate simultaneous applications to both the Faculty of Law (through OLSAS by November 1 for the following September) and Graduate Studies (by January 15) are required.
+Separate simultaneous applications to both the Faculty of Law (through OLSAS by November 1) and Graduate Studies (by January 15) are required.
 Applicants should indicate that they wish to be considered for the combined program in their MA application.
 Late applications may still be considered, but early applications are encouraged.
 See http://qed.econ.queensu.ca/pub/graduate/.

 The minimum requirements for admission to the combined program are: